 First steps in researching your ancestors:

 1. Identify what you know about your family.

-- Gather information about family members by using family Bibles, journals, letters, newspapers, obituaries and ask relatives.
+- Gather information about family members by talking with family members, use family bibles, journals, letters, newspapers, online obituaries

-- Write what you know about your ancestors on a pedigree chart.
-Start with yourself as # 1.
+- Record what you know about your ancestors on a pedigree chart, online genealogy tool, genealogy software (i.e.:RootsMagic, etc.)